willshi88/Reversi-Game/README.md

 * numbers decision, which measures the absolute difference of chess numbers.
 (Weight increases gradually, and highly weighted in the end)

-* Trying to apply simulated annealing now
+* Trying applying simulated annealing strategy